flyryan/Deep-Security-Usage-Analyzer/readme.md

 ## Overview

 DSUA aims to provide a clear understanding of module usage patterns by analyzing data exported from Deep Security.
 It handles large datasets by deduplicating files and entries, ensuring accurate and efficient analysis.
+It generates various reports, including metrics summaries, visualizations, and comprehensive, single-file, HTML and PDF reports to present the analysis results effectively.

 ## Prerequisites